 Final result

-Once the colors are replaced, you will see the color change on the document preview and the next to the color in the list a printer icon is displayed.
+Once the colors are replaced, you will see the color change on the document preview and next to the color in the list, a printer icon is displayed.

 Related articles: